Thérèse Steinmetz: Later career

 In 1970, Steinmetz won the Golden Stag Festival in Braşov, Romania, beating another former Eurovision singer, Lize Marke, into second place.
-The victory led to her becoming a very popular singer in Romania, which she would visit several times, performing a folk music-based repertoire.
-She had a top 40 hit, "Geef ze een kans", in the Netherlands in 1974 and made regular television appearances.
+The victory led to her becoming a popular singer in Romania, which she would visit several times, performing a folk music-based repertoire.
+She had a Top 40 hit, "Geef ze een kans", in the Netherlands in 1974 and made regular television appearances.

-Steinmetz has lived for many years in the French Riviera city of Cannes, where she has become a successful painter and owns and runs an art gallery and workshop.
+Steinmetz has lived for many years in the French Riviera city of Cannes, where she has become a painter and owns and runs an art gallery and workshop.